-Once you and your loved ones are safe and you are able to get back to your home, you will need to assess the damages.
-Take a notebook or cell phone with you so that you can locate and keep track of damaged areas.
+Once you and your loved ones are safe and you are able to get back to your home, you will need to assess the state of your home and see if it sustained any damage.
+Take a notebook or cell phone with you so that you can keep track of damaged areas.
 Taking photos may also be a good idea.
 The type of damage your home could suffer will depend on what kind of natural disaster has happened.
 Hurricanes are likely to cause roof damage, for example, while earthquakes can cause cracks and damage to your walls or even your foundation.

-You may want to file an insurance claim as quickly as you can after a natural disaster.
+If your home was damaged in a natural disaster, you may want to file a homeowners insurance claim as quickly as you can.
 Since there are likely to be a large number of claims, the sooner you file, the sooner you may be able to start repairs.
 Submit photos and documentation with your claim.
 Even if you do not know the extent of the damage, you can still call your insurance company to notify them that your home is likely damaged.
 Your company will assign a claims adjuster to your file who will conduct a more thorough examination of the property.

 Depending on the situation at your property, you may need to make temporary repairs to secure it or eliminate the possibility of further damage.
 For example, holes in the roof may require you to apply a tarp to keep out rain, or a door blown off its hinges may need to be secured to keep the home safe from thieves.
 If possible, get several quotes for any necessary repairs, and beware of contractors who suddenly raise their prices while the demand is high.